 - Seventy-five percent (75%) of the organizations provide some type of retirement benefits to their full-time employees.
 Seventy-seven percent (77%) of those offering retirement benefits have plans in which both the employer and the employee contribute to their retirement accounts.

-- Seventy-five percent (75%) of the organizations provide full-time employees with a specified numbers of paid days off each year for vacation, holiday and sick leave.
+- Seventy-five percent (75%) of the organizations provide full-time employees with a specified number of paid days off each year for vacation, holiday and sick leave.
 Nineteen percent (19%) offer a PTO (Paid Time Off) program instead, giving employees a set number of days off to be used for any purpose.
 Another 6% offer some other form of time off benefits.
 Most of these are small organizations, which tend to have less formal benefits policies or practices.

 Full Report and Searchable Database of Salary Information